LukeGrahamLandry/franca/README.md

 - elf (linux): executables only for now
 - jit: for comptime execution

-All the tests pass on macos-arm64 and macos-amd64.
+All the tests pass on macos-arm64 and most on macos-amd64.
 On linux-amd64, the compiler can compile itself but not all tests pass.
 (I haven't transcribed all the platform specific struct layouts/magic numbers yet).
 On windows you can use WSL.